dell/ansible-powerflex/docs/modules/mdm_cluster.rst

 .. note::
    - Parameters *mdm_name* or *mdm_id* are mandatory for rename and modify virtual IP interfaces.
    - Parameters *mdm_name* or *mdm_id* are not required while modifying performance profile.
-   - For change MDM cluster ownership operation, only changed as True will be returned and for idempotency case MDM cluster details will be returned.
+   - For change MDM cluster ownership operation, only changed as true will be returned and for idempotency case MDM cluster details will be returned.
    - Reinstall all SDC after changing ownership to some newly added MDM.
    - To add manager standby MDM, MDM package must be installed with manager role.
    - The *check_mode* is supported.